weiyanminoo/tp/docs/UserGuide.md

 <box type="info" seamless>

 * Input values must be provided for all fields.
+* Your name will appear in the contact book exactly as you entered it.
+* Only alphanumeric latin characters are allowed for the name field.
+* A person with the [same name or a similar name](#duplicate-section) to an existing person in the contacts will be flagged out.
 * If any of the fields' content include any of the delimiters `n/`, `p/`, `e/`, `a/`, `r/`, include a `\` before the delimiter.
     * e.g. Name of a contact is "John p/Doe": `add n/John p/Doe p/98765432 ...` will not be accepted due to a duplicate delimiter `p/`.
 Instead, use `add n/John \p/Doe p/98765432 ...` to denote that "/p" is indeed part of the name.
     * This applies to all fields.